DDuQ/UsersAPI_gRPC/README.md

 # UsersAPI_gRPC

-REST API example that uses gRPC(syntax proto3) with the HTTP 1.1 protocol, .NET Core 3.1
+REST API example that uses gRPC(syntax proto3) with the HTTP 1.1 protocol, C# 8.0 and .NET Core 3.1

 ## Table of contents